juniorsundarCasual/TGT/vault/volume-5.chapter-312.md

 Shuri barely had enough time to centre herself before her muscles moved by pure instinct and she found herself latched onto Marie's back.
 The lights in the ceiling of the vast cavern all grew brighter and started to hone in on her location.
 The ground started to undulate with greater intensity as a wave of viscous slime started to build and crash towards her.

 But then, her body lurched.
-The acceleration was so great that Shuri was almost thrown off of Marie's back.
+The acceleration was so great that Shuri was almost thrown off Marie's back.
 The stale wind started to collide against her face as she moved with unprecedented speed.
 Through a squint, she noticed that Marie was basically walking (running? sprinting? gliding?) on air.
 Well, spell circles were forming where her feet landed.
 And the girl was moving inhumanly fast.
-Even faster than her feet were moving, in fact.
+Even faster than her feet were moving.

 Looking up, she was shocked to see that they were approaching a dead-end.
 Bracing herself for a collision, Shuri closed her eyes and grabbed on tighter.
 Instead, she found her body lurching sideways as gravity suddenly changed direction.
 To be more precise, they were now walking on the wall.

 Marie started to walk perpendicular to the cavern wall's surface and moved in an upward spiral.
-Behind her, the horde of deathly rainbow lights and wave of acidic death changed direction and tried to keep up.
-Round and round they went as they climbed upwards, until they were literally walking on the cavern's ceiling.
+Behind her, the horde of deathly rainbow lights and waves of acidic death changed direction and tried to keep up.
+Round and round they went as they climbed upwards until they were literally walking on the cavern's ceiling.
 At this point, only the wisps were a threat, as the slimes could not reach this altitude.

 Suddenly, Marie halted, turned right and rushed even more quickly.
 Shuri noticed them approaching the same hole that brought them into this cave.
 Marie then lurched into a prone position and started to slither forward like an actual gecko as she moved through the narrow hole.

 Up and up they went, and Shuri could hear the wisps crashing against each other as they tried to move through the tunnel.

-Within seconds, Shuri noticed a bright light coming up.
+Within seconds, Shuri noticed a bright light approaching.
 Marie grabbed the ledge and hoisted them up.
 Shuri rolled out and made some distance between the opening under the hollow tree.
 She raised her head and noticed Marie waiting poised with her wand drawn out.

 "What are you-"